Clippers beat Jazz 119-111 to take series lead - WTMJ

 Clippers: Mann made his first career start in a playoff game in place of the injured Leonard.
 He finished with 13 points and two steals. … Los Angeles scored 17 points off 11 Utah turnovers in the first half. … George posted his third consecutive 30-point game.
 He’s scored at least 20 points in all five games against the Jazz.

-Jazz: Bogdanovic became the fourth player to make at least six 3-pointers in a single quarter during the 2020-21 NBA Playoffs. … Utah had more turnovers (6) than missed baskets (5) in the first quarter. … The Jazz missed 17 straight shots from the perimeter before Mitchell ended the drought with a 3-pointer with 4:05 remaining.
-Utah went 0-of-10 from 3-point range in the third quarter alone.
+Jazz: Bogdanovic became the fourth player to make at least six 3-pointers in a quarter during the 2020-21 NBA Playoffs. … Utah had more turnovers (6) than missed baskets (5) in the first quarter. … The Jazz missed 17 straight shots from the perimeter before Mitchell ended the drought with a 3-pointer with 4:05 remaining.
+Utah went 0 of 10 from 3-point range in the third quarter alone.

 More AP NBA: https://apnews.com/NBA and https://twitter.com/AP_Sports